Miaowshroom/RLMA/README.md

 	[more details in req.txt]
 # Run the code with command(to load the our models):
 	python Minimalistic_Attack.py
-	-g   'give the game name you want/to load the model' -d (if use deterministic or stochastic policy)
-	-a   'not important, which algorithm'
+	-g   'give the game name you want/to load the model' -a   'not important, which algorithm'
 	-n   pixels_to_attack
 	-t   0.9
+	-d 	 'if use deterministic or stochastic policy'
 	-r   'SAC-discrete (root name for the folder)' --customized (if use YN's model)
 	--use_gpu (if use gpu) --gpu (which gpu)